galactic-plane/portal-extensions/README.md

 ## Extensions

 ### Portal Inbox Extension
-An extention that displays inbox messages within the portal interface.
+An extention that displays inbox messages within the portal interface using Bootstrap 5 modals for all dialogs.

 - **Location:** `portal-inbox-extention/`
-- **Description:** Provides an inbox extention for displaying messages
+- **Description:** Provides an inbox extention for displaying messages with read/unread tracking, reply functionality, and archive features
+- **UI Components:** Uses Bootstrap 5 modals exclusively (no native browser popups)
 - **Documentation:** [View Extension README](./portal-inbox-extention/README.md)
+- **Demo:** See `portal-demo.html` for full demonstration

 ## Getting Started